Observing the Sabbath... but not as we've known it

 For those of us who have grown up in Christianity, we know that one of the ten commandments is to remember the Sabbath day and keep it holy.
 Only two generations ago it was accepted that on the Sabbath (whether a Sunday or Saturday) no respectable person worked, children could not play outdoors, the only book you were allowed to read was the Bible and everyone must go to church on that day.
 My great uncle told me that when he was a child they had to stay indoors on Sundays and were only allowed to play with "Biblical" toys like Noah's ark and were allowed to read only the Bible.
 Not surprisingly, he grew up not wanting anything to do with Christ or Christianity.

 Today we may pat ourselves on the back for recognizing our freedom from such legality and strictness.
 We know that we live under grace and not the law and believe ourselves to be living in real freedom since we may believe we are free to even play (or watch) sports on Sundays, go shopping on Sundays, work on Sundays and, of course, go to church on Sundays.
-However, in the process of patting ourselves on the back, our burgeoning pride may blind us to the Truth that Jesus so clearly gave to the Pharisees in Matthew 12 when they accused His followers of working on the Sabbath: "I tell you, Something greater and more exalted and more majestic than the temple is here!
+However, in the process of patting ourselves on the back, our burgeoning pride may blind us to the Truth that Jesus so clearly gave to the religious leaders in Matthew 12 when they accused His followers of working on the Sabbath: "I tell you, Something greater and more exalted and more majestic than the temple is here!
 And if you had only known what this saying means, 'I desire mercy rather than sacrifice', you would not have condemned the guiltless.
 For the Son of Man is Lord even of the Sabbath."
-In both the strictest keeping of the law and even in our "freedom" we may still completely miss the meaning and intentions of God and be like the Israelites in the wilderness who knew the acts of God but did not know the ways of God as Moses did.

 Observing the Eternal